JasonDahl/project-showcase/README.md

 ### MLZoomcamp

 [MLZoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp "Go to the MLZoomcamp repo") is an educational initiative by [DataTalksClub](https://datatalks.club/ "Go to DataTalksClub's homepage") focused on teaching machine learning and data science.
-The program covers various topics in machine learning, including supervised and unsupervised learning, deep learning, natural language processing, and more.
-MLZoomcamp often involves lectures, coding exercises, projects, and real-world applications to provide a comprehensive understanding of machine learning concepts and their practical implementations.

 | Project Link | Area | Project Description | Libraries |
 |---|---|---|---|